About Chemical Peels

 Getting the recommendations of a cosmetic specialist is the first part in the journey to healthy, smooth skin.
 A team member at St. Petersburg Center for Plastic Surgery will evaluate your skin during an exam at our St. Petersburg, FL office before selecting a chemical peel for best results.
 Chemical peel patients, both women and men, should have visible concerns on their skin including scars, rough patches, hyperpigmentation, flaky skin, sun spots, fine lines, wrinkles, and more.
 We may recommend varying strengths of peels to match your goals.

 Procedure Technique for Chemical Peels

 During your appointment at St. Petersburg Center for Plastic Surgery, we will have you lying in a comfortable position to administer your treatment.
 A team member will ensure the skin is cleaned prior to applying the personalized solution to the face, neck, or both.
 We will spread the solution onto the skin and allow it to work for an appropriate length of time that will be determined in your chemical peel consultation.
 Next, we will clean the peel off your skin and put on a neutralizing agent.
-Patients should bring sunscreen and/or a hat to wear outside following the peel to protect against UV exposure.
+Patients should bring a hat to wear outside following the peel to protect against UV exposure.

 What to Expect for Chemical Peels

 Based on the strength of the chemical peel you receive, you should expect the treated area to peel and itch from several days to two or more weeks.
 Dr. O'Brien or a member of his team will talk about ways to treat your face during your procedure.
 Please remember that no matter how badly your skin itches throughout the recovery, it's not good to peel the skin off.
 You may create scarring to your skin!